gilch/hissp/docs/faq.rst

 Fine.
 You can write macros for any syntax you please.

-Recall that both reader and compiler macros can return arbitrary Python snippets and the compiler will emit them verbatim.
+Recall that both parse- and compile-time macros can return arbitrary Python snippets and the compiler will emit them verbatim.
 You should generally avoid doing this, because then you're metaprogramming with strings instead of AST.
 You're giving up a lot of Hissp's power.
 But optimizing a complex formula is maybe one of the few times it's OK to do that.

-Recall the inject ``.#`` reader macro executes a form and embeds its result into the Hissp.
+Recall the inject ``.#`` parse-time macro executes a form and embeds its result into the Hissp.

 .. code-block:: REPL